Balliol College, Oxford

 College Selection Criteria for Graduates

-The College considers applications from prospective new graduate students only once the applicant has been offered a place at the University by his or her academic department or faculty.
+The College considers applications from prospective new graduate students only once the applicant has been offered a place at the University by their academic department or faculty.
 This page aims to set out how the College assesses the applications.

 • Applications are considered for any of the courses for which the College admits students.
-Please consult the list on the University Website.
+Please consult the course tab on the University graduate admissions college page.

-• Applications are usually considered by academic staff in the relevant subject area.
+• Applications are usually considered by academics in the relevant subject area.

 • The College aims to admit a certain number of graduate students each year across the range of subjects in which it accepts graduate students, and this will determine the number of offers which can be made to applicants.